INTRODUCTION

 Immediate Suspension and Automatic Suspension

-An ‘Immediate Suspension’ will be deemed to be necessary where after a preliminary investigation the Principal reaches the determination that the continued presence of the pupil in the school at the time would represent a serious threat to the safety and wellbeing of pupils or staff of the school.
-An ‘Immediate Suspension’ may be for a period of one to three school days depending on the severity of the specific Behaviour, in exceptional circumstances and with the approval of the Chairperson of the Board the suspension may be for a longer period but in any event will not exceed 5 school days.
+An ‘Immediate Suspension’ will be deemed to be necessary, where after a preliminary investigation the Principal, reaches the determination that the continued presence of the pupil in the school at the time, would represent a serious threat to the safety and wellbeing of pupils or staff of the school.
+An ‘Immediate Suspension’ may be for a period of one to three school days depending on the severity of the specific behaviour, and in exceptional circumstances, and with the approval of the Chairperson of the Board, the suspension may be for a longer period, but in any event will not exceed 5 school days.

 An ‘Automatic Suspension’ is a suspension imposed for named behaviours.
-The Board of Management of Nenagh C.B.S.
-Primary School, having given due consideration to its duty of care as prescribed by Health & Safety Legislation, has determined that the following named behaviours will incur ‘Automatic Suspension’ as a sanction;
+The Board of Management of C.B.S.
+Primary School Nenagh, having given due consideration to its duty of care as prescribed by Health & Safety Legislation, has determined that the following named behaviours will incur ‘Automatic Suspension’ as a sanction;

 - Physical assault/violence resulting in bodily harm to a pupil or member of staff or